latex3/latex3.github.io/help/bugs/bugs-upload.md

 Now you are ready to submit a LaTeX bug report.

-> But please remember: Bug reports send to us without a
+> But please remember: Bug reports sent to us without a
 > [`\RequirePackage{latexbug}`]({{site.baseurl}}/help/bugs/latexbug.sty) line and/or
 > containing third-party code flagged by the [`latexbug`]({{site.baseurl}}/help/bugs/latexbug.sty)
 > package are likely to be closed without any